top of page

 • Zinc

 Its silver-like color made it popular in the past for cutlery and decorative objects.
+However, there is an important point to consider today:

+👉 Nickel can cause allergic reactions in some people.
 This is why awareness around nickel use in jewelry has increased significantly.

 Brass

 Brass is an alloy of copper and zinc, naturally yellow in color.
+With coatings such as:

 • Silver plating